-- The employee is unable to work at all or is unable to perform any one or more of the essential functions of her job without undue risk to herself, the successful completion of her pregnancy, or to other persons because of pregnancy or childbirth, or because of any medically recognized physical or mental condition that is related to pregnancy or childbirth (including severe morning sickness); or - 2.
-The employee needs to take time off for prenatal care. - Duration of Pregnancy Disability Leave
+- 1. The staff member is unable to work at all or is unable to perform any one or more of the essential functions of her job without undue risk to herself, the successful completion of her pregnancy, or to other persons because of pregnancy or childbirth, or because of any medically recognized physical or mental condition that is related to pregnancy or childbirth (including severe morning sickness); or - 2.
+The staff member needs to take time off for prenatal care. - Duration of Pregnancy Disability Leave

 Pregnancy disability leave may be taken in one or more periods, but not to exceed four months total.
-"Four months" means the number of days the employee would normally work within four months.
-For a full-time employee who works five (5) eight (8) hour days per week, four (4) months means 693 hours of leave (40 hours per week times 17 1/3 weeks).
+"Four months" means the number of days the staff member would normally work within four months.
+For a full-time staff member who works five (5) eight (8) hour days per week, four (4) months means 693 hours of leave (40 hours per week times 17 1/3 weeks).

-For employees who work more or less than forty (40) hours per week, or who work on variable work schedules, the number of working days that constitutes four (4) months is calculated on a pro rata or proportional basis.
-For example, for an employee who works twenty (20) hours per week, "four months" means 346.5 hours of leave entitlement (20 hours per week times 17 1/3 weeks).
-For an employee who normally works forty-eight (48) hours per week, "four months" means 832 hours of leave entitlement (48 hours per week times 17 1/3 weeks).
+For staff members who work more or less than forty (40) hours per week, or who work on variable work schedules, the number of working days that constitutes four (4) months is calculated on a pro rata or proportional basis.
+For example, for a staff member who works twenty (20) hours per week, "four months" means 346.5 hours of leave entitlement (20 hours per week times 17 1/3 weeks).
+For a staff member who normally works forty-eight (48) hours per week, "four months" means 832 hours of leave entitlement (48 hours per week times 17 1/3 weeks).

-At the end or depletion of an employee's pregnancy disability leave, an employee who has a physical or mental disability (which may or may not be due to pregnancy, childbirth, or related medical conditions) may be entitled to reasonable accommodation.
+At the end or depletion of a staff member's pregnancy disability leave, a staff member who has a physical or mental disability (which may or may not be due to pregnancy, childbirth, or related medical conditions) may be entitled to reasonable accommodation.
 Entitlement to additional leave must be determined on a case-by case basis, taking into account a number of considerations such as whether an extended leave is likely to be effective in allowing the employee to return to work at the end of the leave, with or without further reasonable accommodation, and whether or not additional leave would create an undue hardship for the School.
 The School is not required to provide an indefinite leave of absence as a reasonable accommodation.

 - Pay during Pregnancy Disability Leave - 1.
-An employee on pregnancy disability leave must use all accrued paid sick leave and may use any or all accrued vacation time at the beginning of any otherwise unpaid leave period. - 2.
-The receipt of PTO, or state disability insurance benefits, will not extend the length of pregnancy disability leave.

-- 3. PTO accrued during any period of unpaid pregnancy disability leave only until the end of the month in which the unpaid leave began. - Health Benefits
+A staff member on pregnancy disability leave must use all accrued paid sick leave and may use any or all accrued vacation time at the beginning of any otherwise unpaid leave period. - 2.
+The receipt of PTO, or state disability insurance benefits, will not extend the length of pregnancy disability leave. - 3.
+PTO accrued during any period of unpaid pregnancy disability leave only until the end of the month in which the unpaid leave began. - Health Benefits

-TAS shall provide continued health insurance coverage while an employee is on pregnancy disability leave consistent with applicable law.
+TAS shall provide continued health insurance coverage while a staff member is on pregnancy disability leave consistent with applicable law.
 The continuation of health benefits is for a maximum of four (4) months in a twelve (12)-month period.
-TAS can recover premiums that it already paid on behalf of an employee if both of the following conditions are met:
+TAS can recover premiums that it already paid on behalf of a staff member if both of the following conditions are met: